Frequently Asked Questions (FAQs)

 A. Outpatient and inpatient nursing support, bionutrition, exercise physiology, regulatory, and laboratory services are available to investigators.
 Nursing services include investigational drug administration, serial blood sampling, monitoring, invasive procedure assistance, EKG or cardiac monitoring, and qualitative data collection.
 A nurse practitioner is on-site to provide additional services to investigators, such as history and physical exams, invasive procedures (i.e., biopsies), and bedside monitoring during high risk infusions.
 A research dietitian is available to assist investigators with nutrition requirements, food intake analysis, or participant education.
 Our exercise physiologist is available to measure body composition, metabolic rate, bone density, other unique exercise-fitness testing, and participant education.
 A laboratory technician can assist with unique laboratory testing or processing needs.

-Services can be provided at the CCRC, the UC Davis Medical Center, other Health System locations, the UC Davis Campus, in patients’ homes, or at most other community-based locations.
+Services can be provided at the CCRC, the UC Davis Medical Center, other UC Davis Health locations, the UC Davis Campus, in patients’ homes, or at most other community-based locations.

 Q. What kind of research can the CCRC support?